 What Researchers Did

-Researchers conducted a randomized controlled trial involving 60 Thai children with autism to evaluate the efficacy of hyperbaric oxygen therapy (HBOT) compared to sham air.
+Researchers conducted a randomised controlled trial involving 60 Thai children with autism to evaluate the efficacy of hyperbaric oxygen therapy (HBOT) compared to sham air.

 What They Found